tim-band/js-dataentrygrid/README.md

 but lacking:

--   Hiding the blinking text cursor
-    -   perhaps we can have a hidden SELECT or something else focussable within the table to get focus and pass events up to the table?
 -   'Cut' and 'Copy' sometimes grayed out on Chrome's context menu, because nothing is selected.
 -   Check which browsers it works on